 Best XLR dynamic under $100

 The Shure SM58 is the industry-standard vocal dynamic — tough, forgiving, and excellent at ignoring room noise, which makes it a great pick for untreated spaces and energetic recording.
+If you also record instruments, it is worth understanding how the SM57 and SM58 differ before you choose.
 For spoken word specifically, the Rode Podmic is purpose-built for podcasts and radio.

 Best for podcasting on a budget